coMindOrg/federated-averaging-tutorials/README.md

 and the third one: `python3 basic_distributed_classifier.py --job_name=worker --task_index=1`

-Follow the same steps for the basic_federated_classifier.py, advanced_distributed_classifier.py and advanced_federated_classifier.py.
+Follow the same steps for the `basic_federated_classifier.py`, `advanced_distributed_classifier.py` and `advanced_federated_classifier.py`.

 ## Troubleshooting and Help

-coMind has a public Slack and Telegram channels which are a great place to ask questions and all things related to distributed machine learning.
+coMind has public Slack and Telegram channels which are a great place to ask questions and all things related to distributed machine learning.

 ## Bugs and Issues